 Over the 5 or so years of running thinkLuke I’ve consistently turned over profit, generally double the income of a med-level website designer at an agency on the Sunshine Coast while I used to charge almost half the price of other companies.
 The main thing for me was, I always had full control of the projects.
 That is why I started freelancing in the first place, so I could determine everything – to create better work.

 In this post we’ll explore the new thinkLuke logo, branding and website, which is similar to what I do for lots of new startup business that need everything from branding to a website.

 I finally had the chance over christmas 2013 to update my branding, website and get business cards printed after 5 years as a freelancer these are my first set of cards!

-We help companies beat their competition online through memorable design, unique branding & keywords.
-Call us on 0435 294 506 or fill out the contact form below.Get in Touch
+I help companies beat their competition online and offline through powerful marketing, design, unique branding & digital growth.
+Call us on 0435 294 506 or get in touch.Get in Touch